-He says, "The phrase 'then if you quarrel' indicates that Aulu al-Amr cannot mean religious scholars because the followers of a jurist are not qualified enough to argue with him over juridical verdicts, unless we say that the Qur'anic phrase 'then if you quarrel' does not concern the followers and only the jurists are addressed which is also impossible.
-10
+He says, "The phrase 'then if you quarrel' indicates that Aulu al-Amr cannot mean religious scholars because the followers of a jurist are not qualified enough to argue with him over juridical verdicts, unless we say that the Qur'anic phrase 'then if you quarrel' does not concern the followers and only the jurists are addressed which is also impossible.10 b) Abul So'ud believes that if jurists are meant by Aulu al-Amr, then the word "quarrel" will mean the quarrel between jurists and their followers, whereas it is the believers who are addressed in the verse.

-- a) Qortubi and Jessas both maintain that the jurists are addressed in the phrase "if you quarrel".
-But it is obvious that the verse addresses all believers.
-So, their view stands groundless. - b) Abul So'ud believes that if jurists are meant by Aulu al-Amr, then the word "quarrel" will mean the quarrel between jurists and their followers, whereas it is the believers who are addressed in the verse. - c) Inasmuch as both the "believers" and "Aulu al-Amr" are mentioned in the verse, it can be understood that the quarrel is between the believers themselves not between the believers and Aulu al-Amr if we take Aulu al-Amr to mean ulama.
+c) Inasmuch as both the "believers" and "Aulu al-Amr" are mentioned in the verse, it can be understood that the quarrel is between the believers themselves not between the believers and Aulu al-Amr if we take Aulu al-Amr to mean ulama.